SemanticComputing/sampo-ui/README.md

 docker compose -f compose-prod.yaml build
 ```

-Sampo can be run as split client and server containers where the `API_URL` of the server can be set.
+Sampo-UI can be run as split client and server containers where the `API_URL` of the server can be set.
 The combo image can
-be used to run sampo as one container where the server is hosted on `/api`.
+be used to run Sampo-UI as one container where the server is hosted on `/api`.

 ## Documentation